 BioPharmaWorks was founded in 2015 by former Pfizer scientists with extensive multi-disciplinary research and development and drug development experience.
 The Collaboration Agreement was for an initial term of two years and automatically renews for subsequent annual periods unless terminated by a party not less than 60 days prior to the expiration of the applicable period.
 In connection with the Collaboration Agreement, the Company agreed to pay BioPharmaWorks a monthly fee of \$10,000, subject to the right of the Company to pay a negotiated hourly rate in lieu of the monthly payment and agreed to issue to BioPharmaWorks certain equity-based compensation.
-In November 2016, it was mutually agreed to suspend services and payments under the Collaboration Agreement, without extending its term, for the period from November 1, 2016 through March 31, 2017.
-The Collaboration Agreement resumed as scheduled on April 1, 2017 and was automatically renewed for additional one-year periods on September 13, 2018 and 2018, respectively.
-In April 2018, it was again mutually agreed to suspend services and payments under the Collaboration Agreement, without extending its term, for the period from February 1, 2018 through the September 13, 2019 anniversary date.
+In November 2016, it was mutually agreed to suspend services and payments under the Collaboration Agreement, without extending its term, for the period from November 13, 2017 and 2018, respectively.
+In April 2018, it was again mutually agreed to suspend services and payments under the Supervices and payments under the Collaboration Agreement, without extending its term, for the period from November 13, 2017 and 2018, respectively.
+In April 2018, it was again mutually agreed to suspend services and payments under the Collaboration Agreement, without extending its term, subsequently agreed to resume the Collaboration Agreement of the Subsequently agreed to resume the Collaboration Agreement, without extending its term, for the period from February 1, 2018 through the September 13, 2019 anniversary date.
 In February 2019, the Company and BioPharmaWorks subsequently agreed to resume the Collaboration Agreement effective March 1, 2019.
-The Company recorded charges to operations pursuant to this Collaboration Agreement of \$10,000 and \$10,000 during the three months ended March 31, 2019 and 2018, respectively, which were included in research and development costs in the consolidated statement of operations.
+The Company recorded charges to operations pursuant to this Collaboration Agreement of \$30,000 and \$40,000, which were included in research and development costs in the consolidated statement of operations, during the three months and six months ended June 30, 2019 and 2018, respectively.